baiktorUI/GAMECANTADA/README.md

 # Voting App

 This is a simple voting application built with React.
-It supports real-time updates using Firebase and displays results in a chart.

 ## Features
 - Three voting options
-- Real-time updates via Firebase
-- Restricts users to a single vote
+- Local state management with `localStorage`
-- Live results chart
+- Live results chart using `react-chartjs-2`

-## Installation
+## Setup Instructions
 1. Clone the repository:
    ```bash
    git clone <repo_url>